sgbj/Mixr/README.md

 Mixr
 ===

-Mixr is a drink mixing, testing, and sharing social site that's currently in development.
+Mixr is a drink mixing, tasting, sharing social site that's currently in development.
+This is a fun little project for me to use Semantic UI and AngularJS with.

 Pictures
 ---------